aoloe/cpp-console/README.md

 This software is distributed under the MIT License (see the [License](LICENSE.md) and [Authors](AUTHORS.md) files for more details).

+## Usage

+For now, see the `main.cpp` file for a first demo of the usage.

 ## Documentation

 - Commands are case sensitive